jimytc/blogging-with-hugo/content/posts/2020/02/22/trapped_by_ruby_operators_precedence.md

 ## Observations and the fix

-I got two from the investigation.
-The first one obvious => the error.
-It was an unexpected outgoing network request sent when running test with my IDE.
+I got two from my investigation.
+The first one was obvious => the error.
+It was an unexpected outgoing network request when running test with my IDE.
 (We don't want test has dependencies on network.)
-The other was the difference commands for running tests.
+The other was the different commands for tests.
 In terminal, I used `bundle exec rails test <test_file>` and my IDE uses `ruby -Itest <test_file>`.

 So simple thing first, could I reproduce it with the same command from my IDE?
 And the answer was yes.
-Great, I got consistency in both environments which may lead to the differences in the flow of the commands.
-But let me go into the error one which might be a more possible human error.
+Great, I got consistency in both environments.
+Different commands may lead to the differences in the flow of the commands.
+But let me go into the error one which is more likely a human error.

 Guess what.
 It's caused by a network library initialization wrapped by a guard condition.
 Like below.